Working in Ireland

 International students engaged in full-time study of at least one year’s duration (on a course leading to a qualification which is recognised by the Irish Department of Education and Skills) currently do not need a work permit to work in Ireland.

-In order to work in Ireland, you must obtain a Personal Public Services (PPS) Number.
+- You have a Personal Public Services (PPS) Number.

 How to Apply for a PPS (Personal Public Service) Number